-This subtest of the Armed Services Vocational Aptitude Battery is designed to gauge your understanding of simple machines and mechanisms.
-On the paper version of the ASVAB, you will have 19 minutes to answer 25 questions and on the CAT-ASVAB you will have 20 minutes to answer 16 questions.
+This subtest of the ASVAB is designed to gauge your understanding of simple machines and mechanisms.
+On the paper version of the ASVAB, you will have 19 minutes to answer 25 questions while on the CAT-ASVAB you will have 20 minutes to answer 16 questions.

 This subtest is NOT counted as part of your Armed Forces Qualification Test score.
-It is used to determine your qualification for certain military jobs.
-The Mechanical Comprehension subtest requires a good ability to decipher machine diagrams.
-You’ll also need a familiarity with mechanical physics and you will need good math skills as you may be required to explain mechanical principles by solving equations based on formulas.
+It is used to determine your qualification for a number of military jobs.
+The Mechanical Comprehension subtest requires good knowledge to decipher machine diagrams.
+You also need a familiarity with mechanical physics and you will need good math skills as you may be required to explain mechanical principles by solving equations based on formulas.

 Read more >> ASVAB Mechanical Comprehension Study Guide

 Just as it sounds, in the Paragraph Comprehension subtest of the ASVAB you will be reading paragraphs and then demonstrating your comprehension of those paragraphs by answering questions.
 This test is a part of your Armed Forces Qualification Test score and is also used to determine qualifications for some military jobs.

 In other words, this is a very important part of the ASVAB and you should do as well as you can on it.
 On the paper-and-pencil version of the real ASVAB, you will need to answer 15 questions in 13 minutes when you come to this section.
 If you take the CAT-ASVAB, you will need to COMPLETE 11 questions in 22 minutes in this particular section.

 Read more >> ASVAB Paragraph Comprehension Study Guide